SAP-archive/i40-aas/doc/README.md

 - [storage-adapter-mongodb](markdown/storage-adapter-mongodb.md)

 ### Configuration
 Service configuration is handled via environment variables.
-In the `environment:` section of the container in `docker-compose.yml` is a full list of environment variables, some of which can be configured via the `.env` file located in the repository root.
+In each service's `environment:` section in [docker-compose.yml](../docker-compose.yml) is a full list of environment variables used, some of which can be configured via the [.env](../.env) file in the repository root.

 ## Further Information
 - For instructions on testing the running service look [here](markdown/test.md#Test)